Yorkshire Junior/Youth Constitution 2017

 30.6 The Discipline Secretary will then liaise with the referees' society to ensure reports are submitted.

-30.7 If one club wishes to report another club it must inform the Club being reported on the day of the fixture and inform the Discipline Secretary by E- Mail on the correct forms within 24 hours of the incident.
+30.7 If one club wishes to report another club it must inform the Club being reported on the day of the fixture and inform the Discipline Secretary and General Secretary by E- Mail on the correct forms within 24 hours of the incident.

-30.8 The reported club then has until the third day at midnight from receiving the complaint by E mail (eg complaint received Tuesday, deadline midnight Friday) to submit the following:
+30.8 The reported club then has ten days from the date of the Match to submit the following:

 30.9 After the timescales in 30.5 / 7 / 8 no further evidence will be accepted.

-31.1 If a player is sent off, then each Member Club involved in the fixture shall notify the fixture secretary by TEXT MESSAGE, NOT LATER THAN 6pm SATURDAY, 2pm SUNDAY and 9pm MIDWEEK GAMES.
+31.1 If a player / official / spectator is sent off, then each Member Club involved in the fixture shall notify the fixture secretary by TEXT MESSAGE NOT LATER THAN 6pm SATURDAY 2pm SUNDAY and 9pm MIDWEEK GAMES.
 Failure to do so will result in a £20 fine being imposed.
 They must provide:

 (a) the player's name, shirt number and club.

-31.2 A referee may at their discretion send a player from the field of play to the sin bin for a maximum of 5 minutes.
+31.2 A referee may at their discretion send a player between U12s to U14s from the field of play to the sin bin for a maximum of 5 minutes, U15s to U18s will be 7 ½ minutes.
 A sin-bin does not need to be notified to the fixture secretary.

-31.3 Fixture Secretaries must report ALL sendings off to the Discipline Secretary and fill in the weekly report sheet forwarded to him each week.
+31.3 Fixture Secretaries must report ALL sending off’s to the Discipline Secretary and fill in the weekly report sheet forwarded to him each week.

 32.1 Any claims of assault by a club official, spectator, coach or player must be reported to the police.
-The General and Discipline Secretary must be notified within 12 hours of the incident.
-Written statements must follow within 7 days with a copy to the offending club.
+The Discipline Secretary and General Secretary must be notified within 12 hours of the incident.
+Written statements must follow within 10 days of the date of the match with a copy to the offending club.
 Failure to follow this procedure will result in the League not taking action.

 32.2 All cases of assault reported in accordance with the rules will be dealt with by the Yorkshire Junior League Welfare Officers.

-33.2 If the Disciplinary Committee shall resolve that there may have been an offence committed and it wishes to investigate the matter further then it shall give written notice to the player, club or other person concerned, specifying the matter under investigation.
+33.2 If the Disciplinary Committee shall resolve that there may have been an offence committed and it wishes to investigate the matter further then it shall give written notice to the player, club or other person concerned, specifying the matter under investigation within 10 days of the incident and convene a meeting within 28days of the incident.

-33.3 If a personal hearing is requested under 31.10 (or in the absolute discretion of the Disciplinary Committee granted pursuant to a later request), the Discipline Secretary shall notify:
+33.3 If a personal hearing is requested under 30.5 (or in the absolute discretion of the Disciplinary Committee granted pursuant to a later request), the Discipline Secretary shall notify within 10 days

 (a) the player,